D-backs’ Gilbert throws no-hitter in first career start

 Among those celebrating the first Diamondbacks’ no-hitter at home was Gilbert’s family.
 They were also on hand for his debut in relief on Aug.
 3.

 It was a stunning performance for the Diamondbacks, who have the worst record in the big leagues this season.
 It’s the third no-hitter in franchise history and first since Edwin Jackson on June 25, 2010.
+Second-year catcher Daulton Varsho caught Gilbert one night after hitting a game-winning homer.

 The Chicago Cubs threw the majors’ most recent no-hitter with a combined effort June 24.
 The other no-hitters this year were thrown by San Diego’s Joe Musgrove (April 9), Carlos Rodón of the Chicago White Sox (April 14), Baltimore’s John Means (May 5), Cincinnati’s Wade Miley (May 7), Detroit’s Spencer Turnbull (May 18) and the New York Yankees’ Corey Kluber (May 19).